ludwig-ai/ludwig/mkdocs/docs/user_guide.md

   -ssm, --skip_save_model
                         disables saving weights each time the model imrpoves.
-By default Ludwig saves weights after each epoch the validation measure improves, but if the model is really big that can be time consuming if you do not want to keep the weights and just find out what performance can a model get with a set of
+By default Ludwig saves weights after each epoch the validation metric improves, but if the model is really big that can be time consuming if you do not want to keep the weights and just find out what performance can a model get with a set of